brontosaurusrex/brontosaurusrex.github.io/_posts/2017-09-22-thunar-intercept.md

     done

 seems to work for files/paths with s p a c e s in them as well.
+Or:

+Custom action like this (first parameter is command)

+    intercept geany %F

+And 'intercept' script like this

+    #!/bin/bash

+    # intercept (thunar weird quoting)

+    exec="$1" # first parameter is command
+    shift
+    $exec "$@"

+    # echo
+    for var in "$@"
+    do
+        notify-send "$var"
+    done

+Probably not politically correct, but works.